robb-j/md-toc/README.md

 ### Example use

-> You can only use `npx md-toc` when a project dependancy
+> You can only use `npx md-toc` when added as a project dependancy

 ```bash
 # Output a table of contents for a README.md in the current directory